Rutjake/groover/README.md

 - handSrenght: Strength Difference Between Hands.

 ## Tips:

+- Use a Drumkit preset for the entire drum track.

 - Handedness is great for fills simulating the drum hit, but it can also be used in double bass drum parts to simulate different feet.